ghoulmann/rpi-thermometer/README.md

 Use in conjunction with cron (sudo crontab -e).
 Configure to launch rpi-thermostat.sh every minute (the RRD database expects every 300 seconds).
 Includes an install and configuration function: rpi-thermostat.sh config

+After running the script with the config argument, it's up to you to set a cron job: sudo crontab -e; end the file thusly:
+     * * * * * /usr/local/bin/rpi-thermometer.
+That will update the graphs, database, logs, and web page every minute.

+Setup logrotate.
+Help soon.

 To Do
 -----
+*Configure logrotate
-Install sqlite db and log data to sqlite for better versatility and web integration.
+*Install sqlite db and log data to sqlite for better versatility and web integration.

 Source
 ------
 Used this, perhaps unwisely: http://neilbaldwin.net/blog/weather/raspberry-pi-data-logger/